 At Buffalo Academy of the Sacred Heart, we are committed to graduating young women with leadership skills that will prepare them to change the world for good.
 This commitment spans their four years at the Academy and culminates with a Leadership Capstone Project.
 One such project, Locks for Lyons, was a cancer awareness and hair donation drive that culminated in over half of the school donating six or more inches of hair for chemotherapy patients.
 Leadership Studies Program

 We live in a global reality and feel strongly that opportunities for girls to create their world view should be supported by world experiences.
 Each year, approximately 75 students avail themselves of an international learning opportunity.
-Opportunities vary each summer, but have included cultural tours of Italy, the British Isles, Portugal, Spain, France, Costa Rica, Central Europe, New Zealand and Australia.
-We also offer mission-based service and immersion trips to the Dominican Republic and Zambia.
-Additionally, our students have participated in the UB Confucius Institute China Immersion Trip and the Young Life El Salvador Mission Trip (lead by one of our faculty members).
-Our student body is enriched each year through German students who are here for a semester as part of the Buffalo-Dortmund Sister City Student Exchange Program.International OpportunitiesExtended Courses
+Opportunities vary each summer, but have included cultural tours of Italy and Greece, the British Isles, Portugal, Spain, France, Costa Rica, Central Europe, New Zealand and Australia plus a research and field experience trip to the Bahamas.
+We offer a mission-based service trip to El Salvador (through Young Life and led by one of our faculty members).
+In addition, our student body is enriched each year through German students who are here for a semester as part of the Buffalo-Dortmund Sister City Student Exchange Program.International OpportunitiesExtended Courses

 The Gospel of Jesus Christ and the example of St. Francis of Assisi call us to serve the needs of the community.
 Through our Footprints Service Program, students provide community service, reflect upon their experiences, and understand the ministry of service in their own lives.
 A third of our students volunteer more than 50 hours each year.
 Each year, the entire SHA community participates in a Day of Sharing, with over 700 volunteers performing 4,200 hours at 70 sites.
 Day of SHAring

 A perennial favorite showcasing our commitment to our Franciscan tradition, the Day of SHAring engages the entire community-students, faculty, parents, alumnae and friends- in a day of service amounting to over 4,200 volunteer hours at over 70 sites throughout Western New York.
 The day starts with a prayer service before we disperse throughout the community.
 Every year we are amazed by what can be accomplished by the SHA community dedicated to making a positive impact.
-Many girls are moved to continue their volunteerism at the site they visit on their Day of SHAring.Shakespeare in Residence
+Many girls are moved to continue their volunteerism at the site they visit on their Day of SHAring.Robust Educational Technology

 Buffalo Academy of the Sacred Heart has a robust academic technology program designed to prepare our students to become women who possess the analytical skills to evaluate, question and contribute to the global body of information; and who have the ethical and spiritual foundation to use these tools and this information to contribute to the good of the local and global community.
 To achieve this goal we have an online Learning Management System, Smart Boards in every classroom, a 1:1 student iPad program, laptops available for science lab work, networked computer labs, and online textbooks, notetaking and study apps.
 Naviance and College Counseling Seminar

 As a college preparatory high school with 100% college placement, we are committed to assisting girls in finding the right college or university to continue their learning and pursue their career and professional goals.
 This exploration begins freshman year and culminates in Senior Seminar.
 Students utilize Naviance as a tool to explore interests, personality types, careers, majors and possible colleges and universities.
 We know each family's budget and college goals are different and our counseling department is here to help your daughter navigate this exciting path of opportunity.
-We are thrilled to report that the Class of 2018 was awarded over $29.6 million dollars in scholarships and grants!World and Classical Languages
+We are thrilled to report that the Class of 2022 was awarded more than $40.5 million dollars in scholarships and grants!World and Classical Languages

-Students choose among four languages to study: Spanish, French, Latin and Mandarin, and can earn college credit in each of these languages through our partnerships with the Online School for Girls and Niagara University.
-As one of the inaugural partners with UB's Confucius Institute, Sacred Heart has welcomed instructors from China since 2011.
-We also offer a popular club, American Sign Language.
-Our languages are taught in our newest wing (2012) converted from convent space into state of the art classrooms.
+Students choose among three languages to study: Spanish, French or Latin and can earn college credit in each of these languages through our partnerships with the Online School for Girls and Niagara University.
+Students can also take American Sign Language I and II as electives or participate in American Sign Language club.